Sanober494/WIExSWE-Workshop-Documentation/README.md

  ### Use Google Collab ✨
 1. Download this repository in your local machine
 2. This includes the .ipynb and the csv data file.
-3. Upload the .ipynb in Google Collab, along with the csv data file.
+3. Upload the Code.ipynb in Google Collab, along with the csv data file.
 4. Click Run cell-by-cell in order to understand whats happening.
 5. Happy Learning Cupcakes!

 For Users with VS code/ Editors and pre installed necessary libraries:
  ### Clone this Repo ✨